Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: CMB correlation with tracers of the gravitational potential

 \subsection{Derived cosmological constraints on dark energy}

 We have explored the possibility of constraining some cosmological parameters through the ISW detection reported in~\ref{sec:xcorr_results}.
 In principle, the ISW effect depends on the full parameter set of a dark energy (or curvature) cosmology, but the weak overall significance of the signal makes it necessary to restrict parameter measurements to a single or at most a pair of parameters, while the remaining parameters need to be constrained from other observations.
+A exhaustive study on dark energy constraints can be found in the \Planck\ dark energy and modify gravity paper~\citep{planck2014-a16}.

 We have assumed a Gaussian shape for the ISW likelihood ${\cal{L}}(\Theta)$, where $\Theta$ stands for a general set of cosmological parameters: \begin{linenomath*}